-This agenda item appears to only deal with possible new allocations to the MSS for direct connectivity in frequency bands already allocated to the mobile service and identified for IMT.
+Based on discussions and documentation of WP 4C, this agenda item appears to only deal with possible new allocations to the MSS for direct connectivity in frequency bands already allocated to the mobile service and identified for IMT (694-960 MHz, 1 427-1 518 MHz, 1710-2 200 MHz, and 2 300-2690 MHz).

-If this is the case, WMO concerns will be focused on the protection of systems in bands adjacent to bands identified for use by IMT as follows:
+WMO concerns are focused on the protection of systems in bands adjacent to those bands identified for use by IMT as follows:

-- meteorological radars operating in the 2 700-2 900 MHz band, for which MSS providing service to IMT user equipment in the frequency band 2 500-2 690 MHz could result in similar compatibility issues that were studied between high altitude IMT base stations (HIBS) operating below 2 690 MHz and meteorological radars operating above 2700 MHz under WRC-23 Agenda Item 1.4; - MetSat in the 1 675-1 710 MHz band, which is used globally by GSO and NGSO MetSat systems/networks for the downlink of measured data as well as the global dissemination of data directly to users; - EESS and SOS in the 2 025-2 110 MHz frequency band, which are used for TT&C of EESS/MetSat satellite systems.
+- Meteorological radars operating in the 2 700-2 900 MHz band, for which MSS providing service to IMT user equipment in the frequency band 2 500-2 690 MHz could result in similar compatibility issues that were studied between high altitude IMT base stations (HIBS) operating below 2 690 MHz and meteorological radars operating above 2700 MHz under WRC-23 Agenda item 1.4. - EESS (passive) systems operating in the frequency band 1 400-1 427 MHz which are used for measurements of soil moisture, sea-surface salinity and vegetation.
+No. 5.340 applies. - MetSat in the 1 675-1 710 MHz band, which is used globally by GSO and NGSO MetSat systems/networks for the downlink of measured data as well as the global dissemination of data directly to users. - EESS and SOS in the 2 025-2 110 MHz frequency band, which are used for TT&C of EESS/MetSat satellite systems.